Bali: Ethnic origins

+Ethnicity

+The majority of the population inhabiting the province of Bali are the local ethnic, namely the Balinese and indigenous Bali Aga people.
+The Balinese have a cultural richness that is known worldwide, so that Bali is the main destination for foreign tourists to Indonesia.
+In addition to the rich beaches, the culture that is of interest in Bali is its dances, such as the Kecak dance, festivals such as Ogoh-ogoh, and others.
+The largest ethnic group outside the Balinese people is the Javanese people.

+Based on data from the 2010 Indonesian population census, the following is the composition of ethnic groups in the province of Bali:

 Caste system

 Pre-modern Bali had four castes, as Jeff Lewis and Belinda Lewis state, but with a "very strong tradition of communal decision-making and interdependence".
 The four castes have been classified as Sudra (Shudra), Wesia (Vaishyas), Satria (Kshatriyas) and Brahmana (Brahmin).

 The 19th-century scholars such as Crawfurd and Friederich suggested that the Balinese caste system had Indian origins, but Helen Creese states that scholars such as Brumund who had visited and stayed on the island of Bali suggested that his field observations conflicted with the "received understandings concerning its Indian origins".
 In Bali, the Shudra (locally spelt Soedra) has typically been the temple priests, though depending on the demographics, a temple priest may also be from the other three castes.
 In most regions, it has been the Shudra who typically make offerings to the gods on behalf of the Hindu devotees, chant prayers, recite meweda (Vedas), and set the course of Balinese temple festivals.